A combined First-principles and Boltzmann transport theory methodology for studying magnetotransport in magnetic materials: FIRST-PRINCIPLES CALCULATION OF MAGNETOTRANSPORT OF

-At 150K, the relaxation time significantly decreases, resulting in a reduced value of the zero field longitudinal conductance.
+At 150 K, the relaxation time significantly decreases, resulting in a reduced value of the zero field longitudinal conductance.
 Consequently, this leads to an increase in the AHA.
-As mentioned in Sec.S2 C\cite{supp}, a large and positive field dependent AHA helps to enlarge the negative MR. Fig.\ref{fig:MR_highT} shows the plot of MR and Hall resistivity with $\tau_h=0.022 \rm ps$ and $\tau_e=0.016 \rm ps$.
-The negative MR achieves the value of -2.6\% at $B=15$ T with AHA to be 0.24.
-Besides, the NMR curve exhibits significant linear characteristic.
+As mentioned in Section \ref{various_form}, a large and positive field dependent AHA helps to enlarge the negative MR. Fig. \ref{fig:MR_highT} shows the plot of MR and Hall resistivity with $\tau_h=0.022 \rm ps$ and $\tau_e=0.016 \rm ps$.
+The negative MR achieves a value of -2.6\% at $B=15$ T with an AHA of 0.24.
+Additionally, the NMR curve exhibits significant linear characteristic.
 The $\rho_{yx}$ plot is also consistent with the supplementary information of Ref.\cite{doi:10.1021/acs.nanolett.0c02219} both in shape and value.
-The consistency between the calculations and experiments for these unusual behaviors further confirm the validity of our approach.
+The consistency between the calculations and experiments for these unusual behaviors further confirms the validity of our approach.